 * All affiliation courses require a grade of "C" or better in the prerequisite course and a passing grade must be obtained in both lecture and laboratory components of the prerequisite MLT program courses to attend the clinical affiliation for that discipline.

 **These courses are optional choices for students intending to continue their education towards a bachelor's degree.
 See program director for advising.
 All MLTC courses require matriculation in the program, or permission of instructor for registration.

-***SCIC111 may be accepted as a corequisite on an individual basis.
+***SCI111 may be accepted as a prerequisite on an individual basis.

 POI - Permission of Instructor

 Medical Laboratory Technicians (MLTs) play a critical role in the detection, diagnosis and treatment of disease.
-Under the supervision of a medical technologist or physician, the MLT uses their skills to aid in the diagnosis, treatment and prevention of disease.
 MLTs perform highly complex laboratory procedures ranging from detailed manual techniques to sophisticated computerized technology.
+The continued growth of the laboratory science profession is producing an increased demand for educated and motivated laboratory professionals.
 Opportunities for employment for the MLT include: traditional hospital or private laboratories, commercial or pharmaceutical industries, research laboratories, infection control programs and agricultural and veterinarian practices, among others.

 Students health status must be compatible with the tasks and duties of a MLT including the ability to perform certain motor skills involved in collecting blood, using pipettes and a microscope, and accurately reading color charts for interpretation.
 Students are required to provide results of a medical examination and proof of immunity to infectious disease before being scheduled for clinical affiliations.